dm17ryk/hdrezka-ext/README.md

 ## Features

-- **Instant prev/next episode buttons** – attaches to the in-player controls, reads the active episode in `.b-simple_episode__item`, and auto-clicks into the right list when seasons change.
+- **Prev/Next episode buttons** – float alongside the player controls, follow the active season automatically, and disable themselves when there is no next/previous item.
-- **Automatic playback start** – after switching episodes the script nudges the hidden player start button to resume playback without extra clicks.
+- **Auto-start after switching** – when you jump to another episode the extension taps the player’s play control so the new episode starts without extra clicks.
-- **Chromecast toggle** – a dedicated cast button sits with the player controls, mirrors the native cast state (inactive/active icons), and lets you start/stop casting without hunting the built-in icon.
+- **Dedicated cast button** – mirrors the native Chromecast state (inactive/active icon) and lets you start or stop casting from the main control row.
-- **Cast-stable episode switching** – when casting, the extension caches the CDN manifest for each episode and reloads the correct stream into the active cast session when you go prev/next.
+- **Cast-safe episode switching** – while casting, the extension remembers the CDN stream for each episode and reloads the correct one into the active cast session whenever you move prev/next.
-- **Auto-advance on cast** – near the end of an episode (ratio ≈ 0.99) it seeks to the start to “prime” playback, clicks next, and ensures the new episode starts; if playback stalls it retries play.
+- **Auto-advance during cast** – near the end of an episode the extension preps the player, advances to the next episode, and retries play so casting continues hands-free.
-- **Context-aware tooltips & aria labels** – tooltips display `S#:E#` information and update whenever the active episode changes for better accessibility.
+- **Rich tooltips and labels** – buttons show clear `S#:E#` hints and update whenever the active episode changes.
-- **Smart control layout** – buttons inherit player border radius, palette, and positioning, hiding themselves whenever the player UI is collapsed.
+- **Adaptive layout** – buttons match the player’s shape/colors, size themselves to the control bar, and hide when the native UI collapses.
-- **Video zoom controls** – zoom in/out/reset buttons (±0.04 steps, clamped between 0.5x–2x) apply CSS transforms on the `<video>` element.
+- **Video zoom controls** – zoom in/out/reset buttons apply a smooth scale to the video; each show-season pair remembers its own zoom level.
-- **Per-show zoom memory** – zoom levels persist in cookies using a `hdrezka_zoom_<slug>_s<season>` key, so each show-season combo keeps its own preference.
+- **Scroll-to-zoom** – while a zoom button is hovered, the mouse wheel adjusts zoom (wheel down to zoom in, wheel up to zoom out) without moving the page.

 ## Preview
 <img width="1487" height="1007" alt="pre1" src="https://github.com/user-attachments/assets/37743805-cfbf-4457-82db-3121fd589aff" />